 MGIC and Freddie Mac disagree on the amount of the aggregate loss limit under certain pool insurance policies insuring Freddie Mac that share a single aggregate loss limit.
 We believe the initial aggregate loss limit for a particular pool of loans insured under a policy decreases to correspond to the termination of coverage for that pool under that policy while Freddie Mac believes the initial aggregate loss limit remains in effect until the last of the policies that provided coverage for any of the pools terminates.
 The aggregate loss limit is approximately \$535 million higher under Freddie Mac's interpretation than under our interpretation.
 We account for losses under our interpretation although it is reasonably possible that were the matter to be decided by a third party our interpretation would not prevail.
 The differing interpretations had no effect on our results until the second quarter of 2011.
 For 2011, our incurred losses would have been \$192 million higher in the aggregate had they been recorded based on Freddie Mac's interpretation, and our capital and Capital Requirements would have been negatively impacted.
-See our risk factor titled, "Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis" in Item 1A.
+See our risk factor titled, "Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis" below.
 We expect the incurred losses that would have been recorded under Freddie Mac's interpretation will continue to increase in future quarters.
 We have discussed the disagreement with Freddie Mac in an effort to resolve it and expect that these discussions will continue.
-A specimen of the policies at issue is filed as Exhibit 99.6 to this annual report.
+A specimen of the policies at issue is filed as Exhibit 99.6 to our Annual Report on Form 10-K for the year ended December 31, 2011, which was filed with the SEC on February 29, 2012.